 If called upon to do so, course heads must prepare appropriate makeup examinations and grade them.
+Makeup exams are usually administered the third week of a term.
 Ordinarily a makeup examination should not be a duplicate of the original exam.
 Course grades dependent upon makeup examinations should be reported to the Office of the Registrar one week after the date of such examinations.
 The undergraduate transcript carries the notation "#" next to the final grade for any course in which the student took a makeup examination.

 Makeup midterm examinations are not granted by the Administrative Board nor the Registrar's Office.
 Offering such makeup examinations or substituting other work is at the discretion of the course head, except in the case of an absence for the observation of religious holidays.
-(See Hour and Midterm Examinations on page 35.)
+(See Hour and Midterm Examinations on page 34.)
 The Office of the Registrar has no role in midterm examinations.

-Publication of Past Final and Midyear Examinations

-Final and Midyear Examinations have traditionally been collected and made available electronically on a website accessible only to Harvard account holders at www.fas.harvard.edu/~exams.
+Publication of Past Final and Midyear Examinations Final and Midyear Examinations have traditionally been collected and made available electronically on a website accessible only to Harvard account holders at www.fas.harvard.edu/~exams.
 However, the head of a course may request at the time of the exam that the final examination not be included in the electronic library collection.